CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![Microsoft Defender for Cloud default policy](../Images/m3e1s5.1.1.png)

     > **Note:** This policy is enabled by default on your subscription as per Microsoft Defender for Cloud recommendations.
 This is the default set of policies monitored by Microsoft Defender for Cloud.
 It is automatically assigned as part of onboarding to Microsoft Defender for Cloud.
 The default assignment contains only audit policies.
 For more information, please visit https://aka.ms/ascpolicies.
-Also if you see one more policy with ASC default name, please ignore that.
+Also if you see one more policy with an ASC default name, please ignore that.

 1. To view the policy, click on **Defender for Cloud Default**.

-     > **Note:** the assignment name will have GUID of the subscription in your lab environment.
+     > **Note:** The assignment name will have the GUID of the subscription in your lab environment.

 1. On the **Edit Initiative Assignment** page, click on **Parameters** and uncheck the box that is next to **Only show parameters that require input** to view the parameters.